Across the UK, there are hundreds of injuries to individuals every year because of lightning strikes and follow up secondary electrical surges.

 Due to the vast power of a lightning strike and the variation in current levels associated with lightning strikes, a lightning protection system fitted to a building can never 100% protect against large scale strikes.
-A single large lightning strike may cause damage to the systems conductive path and follow up side flashes can still pose a risk.
-As a leading lightning protection system fitter, we can advise you on all the details of how the system works, what it can handle and additional safety measures that you can take to protect your building.
+A single large lightning strike may cause damage to the systems conductive path while follow up side flashes can still pose a risk.
+As a leading lightning protection system fitter, we can advise you on all details of how the system works, what it can handle and any additional safety measures that you can take to protect your building.

 Why do I need to have a lightning protection system fitted?